renecandelier/Fottos/README.md

 - Delete all photos saved to your favorites.
 - Change the amount of photos you would like to load per page under the settings screen.
 - Infinite scrolling.
+- App is localized to have Spanish translation.

 # Project requirements